NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 This plugin allows you to add a taxonomy just by giving them a name and some options in the backend.
 It then creates the taxonomy for you and takes care of the URL rewrites.

 It provides a widget that you can use to display a "taxonomy cloud" or a list of all the terms; it allows you to show the taxonomy contents at the end of posts and excerpts as well.
+To increase flexibility, a shortcode and block has been provided to output these terms wherever desired.

 You can also export the Taxonomy definition to include it directly in your own code.